 PACFramework > 1.
-Main ideas
+Core Concepts

 16#ABCD

-//if it is not a DI with a counter
+// If not a DI with counter

 IF #DIVARCFG.CLSID <> 16#1011 THEN

-#VAL := INT_TO_BOOL (#DIVARCFG.VALI);
+#VAL := INT_TO_BOOL(#DIVARCFG.VALI);

 END_IF;